pppss102/microprocessor/Program/ReadMe.txt

 By default the next line will be current Line + 1

+In case of Natural processor if flag is true it will go to the next line by default, if flag is false it will go to the programmer defined next line
-If flag is false it will go to the default next line, otherwise it will go to the next line + 1 on a forced processor
+In case of Forced processor if flag is false it will go to the default next line, otherwise it will go to the defined next line + 1

 ==========Resetting==========